 2020 Presidential Candidates: Biden vs. Trump and Their Policies

-With the 2020 presidential race in its final months, voters must look at how the top two candidates compare.
-Republican President Donald Trump and Democratic candidate Joe Biden are polar opposites on many key issues facing the nation.
+With the 2020 U.S. presidential race entering its final weeks, the October 22 debate gives voters a chance to compare the candidates and their policies.
+Republican President Donald Trump and Democratic challenger and former Vice President Joe Biden stand on opposite sides of many key issues facing the nation.

-President Trump and Biden have different approaches to tackling taxes, health care, climate change, education, and more.
-Learn about the two candidates and their economic policies so you can make an educated vote.
+Trump and Biden have different approaches to tackling taxes, health care, climate change, education, the economy, and more.
+Learn more about the two candidates and their economic policies so you can make an educated vote.

 Trump's running mate is current Vice President Mike Pence.
 As Governor of Indiana, Pence lowered taxes and increased school funding.
 He was a U.S. Representative for Indiana before that.